 He then came to Australia, where he was senior consultant haematologist and head of research at The Queen Elizabeth Hospital’s department of haematology-oncology for two years.
 He moved to Townsville in 2000 to take up the position of director of haematology-oncology and chairman of the North Queensland Oncology Service until he returned to Adelaide in July 2003.

 Dr Wickham has over 80 publications to his name, including several book chapters.
 He was appointed CEO of Clinpath Laboratories in October 2010, but continues to consult on a part-time basis at Adelaide Cancer Centre.
-He is also a visiting medical officer to Icon Cancer Care Adelaide.
+He is also a visiting medical officer to Icon Cancer Centre Adelaide.

 Dr Wickham’s clinical interests are in benign and malignant haematological conditions in adults and his research interests include endothelial cell function and the role the endothelium plays in both metastasis and malignant coagulopathy.